I had been hired in my business consultant role by a guy looking to open a new store.

 Do you know who your customer is - and who they aren't?
 You need to.

-Whether you are an experienced retailer or brand new, here are seven more proven strategies for retail success.
+Whether you are an experienced retailer or brand new, here are seven more proven strategies for your success.

 Attract new customers with great windows, a great website, a blog and social media.
 The logical step when you want to go after full-price customers is to give them a consistently high-quality experience.
 That means killer window displays that tempt desire with one grouping, rather than trying to hardsell everything in-store.
 That means paying for a website that mirrors a high-quality experience with your hours, directions and what customers will get from coming to your shop.
 It means a blog that continues to help your customers do more with the items you carry.
 And it means a compelling social media strategy that includes Facebook, Instagram, YouTube and the rest.